MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-19-simple-explanation-of-c-pointers.md

 }
 ```

-The explanation is that in C, whenever you pass something as a function call argument, it is always passed by value, and never by reference.
+The explanation is that in C, whenever you pass something as a function call argument, it is always passed by value, so never by reference.

 What this means for this block of code is that when `by_value(x);` gets executed, the `by_value()` function is entered, and its `int x` argument is initialized with a value of 68.
 What's important here is that the `x` variable in `by_value()` and the one in `main()` are completely separate.
 This means that changing the value of the `x` in `by_value()` doesn't change the value of the `x` in `main()`.
 So when this program is executed, the `x` in `by_value` gets incremented to 69, but the `x` in `main()` stays 68.
 This is analogous to how two people with the same first name aren't necessarily the same age.